MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/dynamic-search-ad.md

 > This feature is currently available in the United States and the United Kingdom.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For a *Dynamic Search Ad* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).
-The combination of the Path 1, Path 2, and Text elements make the dynamic search ad unique.
+The combination of the Path 1, Path 2, and Text fields make the dynamic search ad unique.

 - [Ad Group](#adgroup)
 - [Campaign](#campaign)